naturalinteraction/basil/README.md

 - [x] Web output of processing (local network and Internet)
 - [x] List and link all available sensors and batches (including previous) *.csv for one customer (page accessible to customer)
 - [x] Directories prior/, downloaded/, timelapse/, CSV/ and possibly other dirs need customer string
+- [x] Create group subdir under downloaded/, prior/, CSV/, timelapse/
 - [ ] Set focus and set view: how?
-- [ ] Need to create group subdir under downloaded/, prior/, CSV/, timelapse/
 - [ ] Make sure URLs cannot be inferred
 - [ ] Generalize scripts (pull4, etc.)
 - [ ] Create image of generic sensor and script(s) to customize it
 - [ ] Accounts and sensors in CSVs on S3 (add, remove, list scripts): they include hostname and URLs
+- [ ] Launch dip.py on server with cron
 - [ ] ~~Link chart back to control panel~~
 - [ ] ~~A big chunk of zero.py (batch_start, minutes...) is general and should be taken out~~
 - [ ] ~~Send mail notifications~~